Eminem interested in taking on DMX in 'VERZUZ' battle, says N.O.R.E.

 Read more: Timbaland and Swizz Beatz on ‘VERZUZ’ battle series: “We want to celebrate the architects of good music”

-‘VERZUZ’ is the new go-to form of entertainment that pits producers, songwriters, and artists against each other in a rap battle style format on Instagram Live.
+‘VERZUZ’ is a new form of entertainment that pits producers, songwriters, and artists against each other in a rap battle style format on Instagram Live.

 Competitors take it in turns playing a song from a list of 20 from their discography as fans, friends and fellow artists watch on.
 A winner is later decided by Timbaland and Swizz Beatz.